Blair Witch (film): Box office

 Blair Witch grossed $20.8 million in North America and $24.4 million in other territories, for a worldwide total of $45.2 million, against a production budget of $5 million.

 In the United States and Canada, the film was released on September 16, 2016, and was initially projected to gross at least $20 million with a chance to get as high as $26 million in its opening weekend, from 3,121 theaters.
 Lionsgate's expectations were more conservative, however, with a projected $15–18 million opening, although rival studios were predicting significantly higher numbers, noting how horror films saw solid performances throughout 2016, including Lights Out, The Conjuring 2, The Purge: Election Year, The Shallows and Don't Breathe.
-However, after grossing $765,000 from its Thursday previews and $4.1 million on its first day, opening projections were lowered to $10 million.
+After grossing $765,000 from its Thursday previews and $4.1 million on its first day, opening projections were lowered to $10 million.
 It ended up grossing $9.7 million in its opening weekend, below expectations and the lowest opening weekend of the series.
 The film was considered a box office disappointment by analysts.

 The film received a day-and-date release in many countries in conjunction with its North American debut.

 The film cost $5 million to produce, with an additional $20 million spent on promotion, advertising and marketing costs.

 Critical response

 Blair Witch received mixed reviews, with critics noting it as an improvement on Book of Shadows while criticizing the writing and special effects.
-On Rotten Tomatoes, the film has an approval rating of 37% based on 225 reviews, with an average rating of 5.30/10.
-The site's critical consensus reads, "Blair Witch doles out a handful of effective scares, but aside from a few new twists, it mainly offers a belated rehash of the original – and far more memorable – first film".
+On Rotten Tomatoes, the film has an approval rating of 38% based on 226 reviews, with an average rating of 5.30/10.
+The site's critical consensus reads: "Blair Witch doles out a handful of effective scares, but aside from a few new twists, it mainly offers a belated rehash of the original – and far more memorable – first film".
 On Metacritic, the film has a weighted average score of 47 out of 100, based on 41 critics.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
-According to Entertainment Weekly's Joey Nolfi, while Blair Witch is generally regarded as an improvement over Book of Shadows: Blair Witch 2, "moviegoers and film journalists essentially told [Blair Witch] to stand in the corner...critical reviews and audience exit polling...are still some of the worst of any 2016 release thus far".
+According to Entertainment Weekly's Joey Nolfi, while Blair Witch is generally regarded as an improvement over Book of Shadows: Blair Witch 2, "moviegoers and film journalists essentially told [Blair Witch] to stand in the corner... critical reviews and audience exit polling... are still some of the worst of any 2016 release thus far".